Are you trying to learn more about a power of attorney in Georgia?

 They are up to date on the changes in the laws.

-They can make sure the POA provides your agent with the appropriate authority needed.
+They can make sure the POA provides your agent’s authority not overreaching.

 This will make sure that your unique circumstances get taken into account.